airchains-network/svm-station/docs/src/validator/get-started/setup-a-validator.md

 /home/sol/bin/validator.sh
 ```

-The script should execute the `solana-validator` process.
+The script should execute the `svm-station-validator` process.
 In a new terminal window, shh into your server, then verify that the process is running:

 ```
-ps aux | grep solana-validator
+ps aux | grep svm-station-validator
 ```

-You should see a line in the output that includes `solana-validator` with all the flags that were added to your `validator.sh` script.
+You should see a line in the output that includes `svm-station-validator` with all the flags that were added to your `validator.sh` script.

 Next, we need to look at the logs to make sure everything is operating properly.